 Launched in 2021, Root Capital's Gender Equity Advisory (GEA) services are a key component of our capacity building.
 GEA is targeted training that supports our agricultural business clients in diagnosing barriers to women's equitable participation and in identifying opportunities for their growth and development.
-GEA is supported by nonrefundable gender equity grants, which assist clients in establishing gender action plans so that they can close organizational gender gaps.
+GEA is supported by nonrefundable gender equity grants, which assist clients in establishing gender gaps.
 Through GEA, we offer holistic support to our clients that complements and fully integrates into our other advisory services in the areas of agronomic and climate resilience, youth talent, business management, and digital business intelligence.